AzharShaikhSE/median-primes-finder/README.md

 To further improve the app, you can consider implementing the following enhancements:

-1. **Optimized Algorithm**: Explore and implement more efficient algorithms for finding prime numbers, such as the Sieve of Eratosthenes or the Miller-Rabin primality test.
+1. **Optimized Algorithm**: Explore and implement more efficient algorithms for finding prime numbers, such as the Segmented version Sieve of Eratosthenes or the Miller-Rabin primality test.

 2. **Distributed Computing**: Utilize distributed computing techniques, such as parallel processing or cloud-based solutions, to distribute the computation across multiple machines or nodes.